-Foreign currency reserves partially declined in the second half of 2008 and 2009 due to a drop in global oil prices.
+Foreign currency reserves partially declined in 2009 due to a drop in global oil prices.
 Foreign currency reserves subsequently increased in 2010, reflecting higher oil prices globally.
-This upward trend continued in 2011 with oil prices remaining stable.
+This upward trend continued in 2011, 2012 and 2013 with oil prices remaining stable.